moconnell/yolo/README.md

   },
 ```

-The key must be created in Azure Key Vault as EC (elliptic curve) and P256K in order to be compatible with Ethereum wallet signing (see: [Key types, algorithms, and operations](https://learn.microsoft.com/en-us/azure/key-vault/keys/about-keys-details))
+The key must be created in Azure Key Vault as EC (elliptic curve) and P256K in order to be compatible with Ethereum wallet signing (see: [Key types, algorithms, and operations](https://learn.microsoft.com/en-us/azure/key-vault/keys/about-keys-details)).

+You will need to install [Azure Command-Line Interface](https://learn.microsoft.com/cli/azure/) and [authenticate](https://learn.microsoft.com/cli/azure/authenticate-azure-cli) on the host machine in order to facilitate this.

 ### Logging/PathFormat